Building Member Relationships: The Perils of Wide-but-Not-Deep Growth

 Proof #1: Credit Unions Continue to Prioritize Membership Growth

-Fueling this growth frenzy over the last few years has been the credit union acquisition of banks.
 And, strictly from a numbers standpoint, this relatively novel strategy has met with success: membership growth at credit unions acquiring banks outpaces the rest of the industry.
 Since the fourth quarter of 2015, membership at credit unions purchasing banks grew 22.7%, while membership at other credit unions grew a mere 15.1%.
 1

 Proof #2: Overburdened Infrastructure Fuels Dissatisfaction

 The risk with rapid scaling through inorganic or purchased growth is the strain that an abrupt influx of members can put on an infrastructure that is not equipped to handle it.
-Even though the numbers may be positive, studies like that from the recent American Customer Satisfaction Index (ACSI) suggest that mergers and acquisitions generally have a negative effect on member satisfaction: “As credit unions grow…the challenge of delivering excellent member experiences also grows.”
+Even though the numbers may be positive, studies like that from the American Customer Satisfaction Index (ACSI) suggest that mergers and acquisitions generally have a negative effect on member satisfaction: “As credit unions grow…the challenge of delivering excellent member experiences also grows.”
 2 If the infrastructure cannot accommodate the sudden “shock to the system,” everyone in the credit union – from the executive to the front line to the member – is going to experience the unpleasant effects.

 The alternative, organic growth, is earned over time through the deepening of relationships.
 It comes from truly knowing your members, understanding their needs, and providing a consistent service quality that develops into long-term loyalty.
 Your credit union’s growth and earnings are intrinsically linked with your members’ loyalty.
 Without loyalty deeply rooted in member relationships, growth and earnings cannot be sustained over time.